andstill/agogf-bot/README.md

     GETTING THIS BOT OPERATIONAL ON YOUR SERVER;

-1. Create an environment file with the following variables declared:
+A. Create an environment file with the following variables declared:

     DISCORDTOKEN= (The bot's token as displayed on the discord developer portal) OWNER= (The full screen name of the person you want to be able to execute some of the sensitive commands INCLUDING the pound sign.
 Something like JohnDoes#1234)